-In order to support and facilitate stock ownership by our executive officers, a portion of their annual stock option grant typically consists of Incentive Stock Options ("ISOs").
-If an executive holds the stock acquired upon exercise of an ISO for at least two years from the date of grant and one year from the date of exercise, he or she can receive favorable long-term capital gains tax treatment for all appreciation over the exercise price.
-(AutoZone cannot claim the gain on exercise as deductible compensation expense in this event).
+In order to support and facilitate stock ownership by our executive officers, a portion of their annual stock option grant has historically consisted of Incentive Stock Options ("ISOs"), which feature favorable income tax treatments for the executive as long as certain conditions are met (e.g., the executive holds the stock acquired upon exercise of an ISO for at least two years from the date of grant and one year from the date of exercise).
 ISOs have a maximum term of ten years and vest in equal 25% increments on the first, second, third and fourth anniversaries of the grant date.
 They are granted at the fair market value on the date of grant as defined in the relevant stock option plan.
-There is a \$100,000 limit on the aggregate grant value of ISOs that may become exercisable in any calendar year; consequently, the majority of options granted is in the form of non-qualified stock options.
+There is a \$100,000 limit on the aggregate grant value of ISOs that may become exercisable in any calendar year; consequently, the majority of options granted are in the form of non-qualified stock options.
+Although AutoZone receives an income tax deduction for an employee's gain on non-qualified stock options, AutoZone does not receive a similar deduction of the exercise of ISOs.
+Therefore, AutoZone anticipates significantly curtailing the use of ISOs beginning in fiscal 2013.

 AutoZone grants stock options annually.
 Currently, the annual grants are reviewed and approved by the Compensation Committee in the meeting (typically in late September or early October) at which it reviews prior year results, determines incentive payouts, and takes other compensation actions affecting the Named Executive Officers.
 The Compensation Committee has not delegated its authority to grant stock options; all grants are directly approved by the Compensation Committee.
 Option grant amounts for the Chief Executive Officer's direct reports and other senior executives are recommended to the Compensation Committee by the Chief Executive Officer, based on individual performance and the size and scope of the position held.
-AutoZone's general policy is to limit the total option shares granted to its employees during the annual grant process to approximately one percent of common shares estimated to be outstanding at the end of that fiscal year.
-The annual grant is typically made near the beginning of the fiscal year and does not include promotional or new hire grants that may be made during the fiscal year.
+AutoZone's practice is to limit the total option shares granted to its employees during the annual grant process to approximately one percent of common shares estimated to be outstanding at the end of that fiscal year.
+The annual grant is typically made near the beginning of the fiscal year and does not include a limited number of promotional or new hire grants that may be made during the fiscal year.
 The Committee reserves the right to deviate from this policy as it deems appropriate.